 - Musee de la mode (Museum of Fashion).
 For the fashion minded who are interested in historical collections of clothing worn by different eras.
 All collections are temporary exhibits so one can never tire of visiting this museum

 - La cité des sciences et de l’industrie (Science Museum).
 The largest Science Museum in Europe is an unforgettable experience with loads of interactive activities.

 Beach!
 Beach!
 Beach!
 If you’re in Paris from mid-July to mid-August, you’re in for a sandy treat right in the heart of the city.
 Paris Plage (Paris Beach) can be found on the banks of the Seine River, which are usually reserved for cars, are transformed into a great summer event filled with sandy beaches and rows of deck chairs.
 There are some great things to do such as sand castle competitions, playing on a pentaque field, bogeying on the dancefloor and sporting activities such as beach volley and rugby.
 An event on the Seine wouldn’t be the same without some water activities such as row boats, pedal boats and zip lining and roller tubes for kids.

 Paris is a dynamic city and one that should be visited on numerous occasions throughout the course of your life as it can offer you different experiences and satiate your changing travel desires.
-Paris is the perfect melting pot of attractions to occupy teenagers with all sorts of interests.
+Paris for teenagers is fantastic if you’re looking for something to occupy them, especially if they have varying interests.
 It’s a wonderful place for them to embark on some of these activities on their own or to be enjoyed as a family.